 Gail Folkins, writer and English instructor, often writes about her deep roots in the American West.
-Her creative nonfiction book Texas Dance Halls: A Two-Step Circuit was released in September 2007 by Texas Tech University Press.
+Light in the Trees, a nature-themed memoir set in the Pacific Northwest and her second book, is now available from Texas Tech University Press.

 News